 Second, the persistent nature of the attack by each of the dogs is remarkable.
 For example, vicious pitbull attacks are frequently difficult to stop.
 One member of this team even turned and attacked a bystander.
 Both of these dogs obviously were in an exceptionally heightened aggressive state, not much different from the motivational state characterizing many of the vicious attacks by police dogs on people during suspect apprehension.

 Third, note that after the attack started the victim was dragged by the dogs for about 20 feet.
 Dragging behavior occasionally happens.
 However, the motivational basis is not clear.
 Whether it relates to a dog’s predatory tendencies is uncertain, given the fact that the impetus for many dog bite attacks on people relate to a dog’s territorial tendencies, and not predatory tendencies.
 Animal behavior science tells us that there may be motivational overlap in these tendencies in some instances, however.
 On the other hand, a dog may drag a victim to move away from potential interference.
-I am aware of another incident of dragging an infant by a vicious German Shepherd captured on video.
-At the time of this posting this video is still available online.

 The victim in this instance obviously was very lucky to survive.
 Fortunately, like the bites inflicted by police dogs to people during suspect apprehension, most of the bites inflicted to the victim in this instance were to his torso and extremities and not his neck.
 Note that fatal dog attacks on people most often happen because of lacerations to the windpipe or insult to the jugular vein or carotid artery.